 When I arrived at the Mumbai airport to board my 36-hour flight to Santiago, I had sold most of my belongings, packed the rest in bags, and released myself from a two-year failed relationship.

 After a two-hour agonizing phone conversation with my mother about the men she thought I should have married, I pushed my loaded trolley towards the Emirates counter at the Mumbai airport.
 I remember knowing back then that I wasn’t coming back soon.

 While my family lost it, I rollerbladed into a new life.

 Though I didn’t know about Chile much, I had always found the South-American culture intriguing.
 When I heard the Latino prisoner group chatter away in Spanish in Orange Is the New Black, I had goosebumps.
-Later when I fell in love with Spanish while traveling around Chile, I realized that the effect of the passionate language might have made me travel to Chile.
+Later when I learned Spanish while living in Chile, I fell in love with the language.

 Leaving aside all the troubles that I faced in traveling to the other end of the world(of which you would hear much about in this Chile travel guide), my South America trip is one of the best journeys of my life.
 Even today, after having returned from the continent for

 over a year over two years, I reminisce over the days I spent there and cry with nostalgia whenever I hear anybody speak Spanish.
 I wept for about an hour when I wrote this list of common Spanish phrases for travelers visiting South America.

 So to answer your question – I wasn’t searching for a big inspiration.
 I wanted some changes in my life, and Chile happened.